ugurcin/ETL-Pipeline-eBay/README.md

 "design.pdf" is an entity-relationship model or schema of this data.

-"parser.py" is a python program that reads these JSON files and transforms them into structured DAT files.
+"parser.py" is the main python program that reads these JSON files and transforms them into structured DAT files.

 "runParser.sh" is a shell script that sorts and cleans these DAT files.